Update on Godstone road collapse

 • The latest roadworks updates for the area can be found on our utilities roadworks webpage.

-• Parking restrictions will be in place on Eastbourne Road to reduce impact when schools reopen after half term - week commencing Monday 24 February.
-These restrictions will be in place until further notice.
+• Parking restrictions are in place on Eastbourne Road to reduce impact with school congestion.
+These restrictions are in place from Monday 24 February until further notice.

 • For information on affected public transport in the area please visit our traffic and travel webpage.
 We advise you check before you travel.